-CoffeeAndPolitics Grade Boosting Journey 2017 MKIIWatch
+CoffeeAndPolitics Grade Boosting Journey 2017 MKIIWatch this thread

 My name is CoffeeAndPolitics , I'm Chinese (speak Cantonese) and I'm from South East London.
 I'm 16-years-old and I'm a member of both the Labour Party and TSR Labour Party.
 I support Liverpool FC and my political views are centre-left.
 I also run the Year 11 thread and I am currently the Secretary of State for Energy and Environment in TSR's MHoC.

 - AQA GCSE Biology

 - AQA GCSE Chemistry